state-less/react-server-docs-md/src/pages/Installation.md

 yarn dev --mode=production
 ```

-This will clone our template with all the neccessary setup to connect to a React Server instance.
+This will clone our template with all the neccessary code to connect to a React Server instance.

 _Note:_ Starting the server in production mode connects to our live server, so you can take a look at the frontend without starting a server yourself.